How To Distribute The Probate Estate

 - Furthermore, if the heir left behind a will, the assets will be distributed to the beneficiaries under the heir’s will.

 - Also, if the heir did not leave behind a will, the assets will ultimately be distributed according to California’s intestacy laws.
 For example, if the heir had a spouse and children, the spouse would inherit all of the community property and part of the separate property, and the children would inherit the remainder of the separate property.

 - Lastly, in order to distribute probate assets to the beneficiaries of the estate of the deceased heir, a separate probate administration will have to be initiated for the deceased heir.

 In conclusion, once you determine how and to whom to distribute the estate’s assets, you are closer to finishing probate.
 Our article, “The Finishing Line: Filing for Discharge from California Probate Duty,” provides additional information about the procedure for ending the estate administration process.

 Did this article answer your questions about estate administration in San Diego?
 If so, we encourage you to share it on Facebook!
 Your friends and family will be thankful for the information about issues that might arise when winding up an estate.

 Community Property (noun):

-A person legally entitled to the property of another on that person’s death according to Intestacy laws.
+According to Intestacy laws, a person is legally entitled to the property of another on that person’s death.
 It can also be according to a will, trust, deed, or some other binding legal document.